-CHAPEL PROGRAMS are generally held each Monday and Wednesday at 10:00 a.m. in Ornelas Spiritual Life Center.
+CHAPEL PROGRAMS are generally held each Monday and Wednesday at 10:00 a.m. in the Rogers Spiritual Life Center.
 The programs provide a community experience for the campus family.
 Chapel programs not oriented toward structured worship contribute to the integration of faith and learning.
 Chapel, like any other required course and graduation requirement, is considered an essential part of each student's education.

 CHAPEL CREDIT REQUIREMENTS, Chapel is held on Monday and Wednesday, with some special programs on other days.
 Chapel provides community worship experiences for the campus family.
 The purpose of Chapel is to encourage a thoughtful passion for Jesus Christ, bringing students, faculty, and staff together in an atmosphere of inspiration and instruction.
 Programs not oriented toward worship contribute to the accomplishment of the University Mission, particularly in the area of the integration of faith and learning.
-Chapel, like any other required course and all graduation requirements, is an essential part of each student's education.

 Chapel credit must be earned every semester a student is enrolled in 7 or more hours.
 Credit for Chapel is awarded on a credit / noncredit basis.
 Students must have their valid ETBU Student I.D. with them during Chapel in order to scan their I.D. and receive credit for that day.
+Students who forget their I.D. may sign in immediately following Chapel in the Office of Spiritual Life and receive credit for that day.
+Please note: Students will only be allowed 3 sign-ins per semester.